How to Thrive in Microinsurance

 These are all challenging questions to answer.
 That’s why the first two weeks of the Microinsurance Master accelerator are spent immersed in the business of a microinsurance champion — to experience first-hand how this different approach to (micro)insurance works.
 During the accelerator, you are also partnered with an experienced senior microinsurer to mentor you in implementing your takeaways back home so that you can better serve the in-need communities you work.

-The 2024 edition of the Microinsurance Master accelerator programme is fully booked.
 The 2025 programme is open for 20 CEOs and key decision-makers who are serious about making a difference in microinsurance.

 Apply now if you would like to be one of them.